-Every year, more Middletown homeowners use rooftop solar panels to add value to their property and lower their carbon footprint.
+Every year, more Middletown homeowners install rooftop solar panels to add value to their property and lower their carbon footprint.
 Making the switch to solar power can help cut your utility bills and lower your environmental impact.
 But you'll want to find a trustworthy installation company first.
 Luckily, we've reviewed the options and compiled a guide to the best and most reliable solar installation providers in Middletown.

 Free quotes